Make your email system more efficient with bulk email sending

 2. In the Advanced settings section, click More settings and toggle Add precedence bulk header on.

-MailerSend’s bulk email endpoint lets you delay batch email delivery.
+MailerSend’s bulk email endpoint lets you make the most of the API quota while maintaining an efficient and powerful email system.
 With more sending options to choose from, you can use triggered emails and scheduled email delivery to match your use case!

 Join MailerSend for free and get 3,000 emails/month.